dbridges/vim-markdown-runner/README.md

 ## Installation

-Use your preferred package management tool, for vim-plugged:
+Use your preferred package management tool, for vim-plug:

 ```vim
 Plug 'dbridges/vim-markdown-runner'